mergermarket/docker-phantomjs/README.md

 ## Get the image

-The image can be found on the MM docker registry (https://registry.mergermarket.it/phantomjs2/).
+The image can be found in the MM docker registry (https://registry.mergermarket.it/phantomjs2/).

 ```
 docker pull registry.mergermarket.it/phantomjs2:latest